FAQ - Direct Shreds

 • Avoiding the Pitfall of Average Latency: Solana validators are geographically dispersed globally, and the leader schedule changes randomly with each epoch.
 Relying on average latency to achieve ~400ms is impractical.
 Instead, you should precisely track validator schedules in your specific region to identify slots with the lowest latency.
 To consistently achieve minimal latency, infrastructure across all relevant regions is required.
 Within the same region, data acquisition can occur in tens of milliseconds, with transmission possible in just a few milliseconds.

-• Tracking the Leader Schedule: Continuously monitor the leader validator schedule for your region using tools such as the Solana Beach API or Solana RPC APIs (getSlotLeaders and getClusterNodes).
-This allows you to identify optimal trading slots effectively.
+• Tracking the Leader Schedule: Continuously monitor the leader validator schedule for your region using the ERPC Leader Slot API (getLeaderSlots).

 Solana Validators Solana Beach